Instructions for using Node.js on FI

 CGI

 CGI is a simple interface that can be used in any programming language.
-In this manual we will use the module cgi-node which provides basic features for easier work with HTTP requests and responses.
+In this tutorial, we will use the cgi-node module, which provides basic functionality to make working with HTTP requests and responses easier.

-First, we will create directories for our new application and support programs:
+First, we will create directories for our new application and supporting programs:

 mkdir --parents ~/public_html/node-app/cgi-bin